D-Colak-PC/2023-2024-VRC_OverUnder-PCFresh/README.md

 # 2023-2024-VRC_OverUnder-PCFresh
-The definitive Repository for the 2023-2024 VRC Over Under for the Pine Crest Upper School Freshman Robotics Team (#FIND THE FUCKING TEAM NUMBER)
+**The definitive Repository for the 2023-2024 VRC Over Under for the Pine Crest Upper School Freshman Robotics Team (#lolol)**
-# Over-Under-Auton
+There are 2(+?) teams for the Pine Crest VEX VRC Robotics competition.
+This is the Freshman Team for the 2023-2024 Season.
+The Code here will contain, but is not limited to, all driving and autonomous code.

 ## Set Up